gary-alway/sir-learn-a-lot/README.md

 - get student by email (gsi1)
 - get track preferences by student
 - get chapters by id (gsi1)
+- get chapter by id and version (gsi1)
 - get chapters by course
 - get progress by enrollment id (gsi1)